 The Head Chef is in charge of a whole kitchen, supervising everything from cookery to staff.

 The Head Chef or chef de cuisine is at the helm of any kitchen, and controls the entire operation.
-He is responsible for every aspect of the kitchen's running, from ordering raw produce to maintaining hygiene standards, not to mention supervising the cooking of the food.
-Because the word ‘chef’ in English has come to mean a professional cook of any sort, it is important that the distinction be made between the Head Chef and his assistants.
+He or she is responsible for every aspect of the kitchen's running, from ordering raw produce to maintaining hygiene standards, not to mention supervising the cooking of the food.
+Because the word ‘chef’ in English has come to mean a professional cook of any sort, it is important that the distinction be made between the Head Chef and his or her assistants.

 Chef de cuisine is a title that comes from Georges Escoffier, the French chef and food writer, who died in 1935 and who, as General Manager, helped the Savoy Hotel to expand into the famous Ritz chain of hotels in London, Paris and New York.
 The chef de cuisine is at the top of what Escoffier called the brigade de cuisine, a hierarchy that stretched from the chef at the top down to the lowliest plongeur or dishwasher.
-The Head Chef traditionally reaches his position through a long apprenticeship in the lower ranks of the kitchen, gaining experience on every 'station' - sauces, desserts, fish, meat and so on - as a chef de partie, before taking charge of the whole array of different facilities that make up a modern kitchen.
+The Head Chef traditionally reaches his or her position through a long apprenticeship in the lower ranks of the kitchen, gaining experience on every 'station' - sauces, desserts, fish, meat and so on - as a chef de partie, before taking charge of the whole array of different facilities that make up a modern kitchen.
 Nowadays, although it is possible to be formally trained as a chef, work experience remains an essential part of the training.
-Unlike his cousin the short-order cook, the Head Chef usually presides over a restaurant kitchen where much of the food is cooked from scratch.
-The short-order cook can be found working in an environment where he must produce food quickly, such as a fast-food restaurant or café.
+Unlike his or her cousin the short-order cook, the Head Chef usually presides over a restaurant kitchen where much of the food is cooked from scratch.
+The short-order cook can be found working in an environment where he or she must produce food quickly, such as a fast-food restaurant or café.

 Restaurant cooking is traditionally a male-dominated profession, but times are changing.
-Gordon Ramsay famously claimed in 2005 that ‘women can’t cook to save their lives’ – then went on to appoint a woman to the position of Head Chef at his 3 Michelin-starred restaurant in West London.
+Gordon Ramsay famously claimed in 2005 that "women can't cook to save their lives" – then went on to appoint a woman to the position of Head Chef at his 3 Michelin-starred restaurant in West London.